DUI Defense Lawyer in Franklin TN

 I have been practicing law for more than 30 years and you can rest assured that I will use my experience, knowledge, and skill to your advantage if you choose to have me represent your case.
 Throughout the time I have been in business, I have earned a reputation for my compassionate and effective approach to criminal defense.
 I have worked with thousands of clients in a wide range of different DUI cases.

-Penalties for Alcohol Related Offenses for Minors
+Penalties for Underage DUI and Alcohol Offenses in Tennessee

 Are you a minor charged with an alcohol offense while behind the wheel?
 Here are the penalties that the state of Tennessee enforces: